AndreClements/Poems/Unfinished Pose.md

 a gift gleams misplaced or lost—
 some scars turn light

-She stays only in her trace,
+She stays but only in her trace,
 that nose, that poise—etched fine,
 marks ache in subtle fade,
 city’s cuts a sign,